MR-Addict/mdbook-repl/backend/example/src/typescript/intro.md

 # Typescript

 Typescript is a superset of JavaScript that adds static typing to the language.
-It is a powerful tool that can help you write more reliable and maintainable code.
-Though you can run javascript code in the browser, but younot directly run typescript code in the browser.
-You need to compile it to javascript first.
+Though you can run javascript code in the browser, but you need to compile typescript to javascript first.
+Then you can run the compiled javascript code in the browser.

-So this playground uses [babel/standalone](https://babeljs.io/docs/babel-standalone.html) in service worker to compile typescript code to javascript in the browser.
-Then execute compiled javascript code in the browser.
+This playground uses [babel/standalone](https://babeljs.io/docs/babel-standalone.html) in service worker to compile typescript code to javascript and then execute compiled javascript code to get the result.

 ```typescript
 let message: string = "Hello, world!";